kmcconeghy/R-Methods/docs/01-MungeDays.md

 ## Incidence

 The next step will get a little trickier.
 Let's say we aren't interested in how many individuals entered/exited the cohort in a given year as above.
 Rather we want to identify how many patients are in the cohort during a specified period of time (e.g. year).
 This is the "population at risk".
-We wish to estimate the the number of events / population at risk.
+We wish to estimate the number of events / population at risk.
 This is  [incidence](https://en.wikipedia.org/wiki/Incidence_(epidemiology)).
 So we need to take the "CohortEntry", "CohortExit" date variables and compute how many individuals were in the cohort in year 1, year 2 etc. What makes this tricky is that individuals don't start and stop at the same time and cross multiple time units (years in this case).

 Here is one method where I compute the no. of persons in the cohort in a given year, "incident" events and event rate: